Mental Health Facilities Will County, IL

 Will County Health Department Northern Branch Office

-Will County Health Department Northern Branch Office is a mental health clinic in Will County, Illinois, located at 323 Quadrangle Drive, 60440 zip code.
-Will County Health Department Northern Branch Office offers outpatient treatment.
-Will County Health Department Northern Branch Office provides dialectical behavior therapy, trauma therapy and integrated dual diagnosis disorder treatment to seniors 65 or older, young adults and adults.
-Will County Health Department Northern Branch Office also supports clients referred from the court/judicial system, people with trauma and seniors or older adults.
-Some other services provided by Will County Health Department Northern Branch Office include court-ordered outpatient treatment and case management.
+Will County Health Department Northern Branch Office is a mental health treatment center in Will County, Illinois, located at 323 Quadrangle Drive, 60440 zip code.
+Will County Health Department Northern Branch Office provides outpatient treatment.
+Will County Health Department Northern Branch Office also offers couples/family therapy, individual psychotherapy and behavior modification to children / adolescents, adults and young adults.
+Will County Health Department Northern Branch Office supports people with PTSD, clients referred from the court/judicial system and people with trauma.
+Will County Health Department Northern Branch Office also provides court-ordered outpatient treatment and case management.

 Learn More